 - Add 400g tinned chickpeas, 170g sunflower seed butter (see note above), 75g maple syrup, 2 tsp ground ginger, ½ tsp baking powder, ½ tsp bicarbonate of soda, 2 pieces of chopped stem ginger and 1 tbsp syrup from the ginger jar (optional).
 Pulse until well combined.

 - Scrape out into the baking tin and smooth the top.

 - Bake for 20 minutes or until a toothpick inserted in the centre comes out clean.

 - Allow to cool in the tin and then cut into squares.

-*This is an affiliate link meaning that if you buy something after clicking on this link I'll receive a small commission, which I will probably spend on buying more ingredients for Sneaky Veg recipes!
+*Disclaimer: this is an affiliate link meaning that if you buy something after clicking on it I'll receive a small commission, which I will probably spend on buying more ingredients for Sneaky Veg recipes!
 The price to you remains the same.
 Thanks for supporting Sneaky Veg.
 Read my full disclosure.